cc-skuehn/Optimization/README.md

 Just source the file.

-You don't need to touch:
+You don't need to touch any other file, but the program depends on
 - stepsizes.R
 - grad_descent.R
 - test_functions.R
-- grad_descent_minimal.R

 If you want to experiment with different variants of the Rosenbrock function I recommend changing the parameters a and b directly in the function definition in the test_functions.R file.
 Please check that a and be are the same in both function and gradient.